UUbaidd/Linear_Regression_Scratch/README.md

 This is Linear regression model from scratch.
 I used AI tools to generate code but I have fully deeply understadning for code.
 The file is completly human written.

-The first requirement for linear regression model is that there should be linear relationship between features.
-To find linear relationships we use formula
+The prediction for a given sample is find by given formula:

    **$$Y_{pred} = WX + b$$**